Glomerulonephrosis

-Glomerulonephrosis is a non-inflammatory disease of the kidney (nephrosis) presenting primarily in the glomerulus (a glomerulopathy) as Nephrotic Syndrome.
+Glomerulonephrosis is a non-inflammatory disease of the kidney (nephrosis) presenting primarily in the glomerulus (a glomerulopathy) as nephrotic syndrome.
 The nephron is the functional unit of the kidney and it contains the glomerulus, which acts as a filter for blood to retain proteins and blood lipids.
 Damage to these filtration units results in important blood contents being released as waste in urine.
 This disease can be characterized by symptoms such as fatigue, swelling, and foamy urine, and can lead to chronic kidney disease and ultimately end-stage renal disease, as well as cardiovascular diseases.
 Glomerulonephrosis can present as either primary glomerulonephrosis or secondary glomerulonephrosis.

 It can be contrasted to glomerulonephritis, which implies inflammation.

-Signs & Symptoms
+Signs and symptoms

 The primary sign of glomerulonephrosis is proteinuria, the loss of greater than 3.5g of protein in one day, and this can cause the urine to be visibly foamy.
 One key protein lost in proteinuria can be albumin, a crucial transport protein found in plasma.
 Proteinuria will lead to other symptoms including swelling known as edema, primarily in the legs, and can eventually progress to generalized edema throughout the body in chronic kidney damage, known as anasarca.
 In primary stages of glomerulonephrosis, edema will be most visible in the feet and ankles, especially for individuals who spend long amounts of time on their feet.
 This is due to fluid being pulled down within the body by gravity.